tdwg/website/conferences/2024/oral-presentations/index.md

 - **Lightning talks** ([LTNG02](/conferences/2024/sessions/#ltng02) and [LTNG05](/conferences/2024/sessions/#ltng05) are scheduled for **5 minutes (total)**, to include questions and transition to the next speaker.
 Slide numbers are limited (see linked descriptions)
 - **Remote presenters** must upload a pre-recorded file to the relevant folder for their session by **19 August**.
 Links will be emailed to presenters via Oxford Abstracts (and MailChimp as a backup).
 - **Language:** while the language of the conference is English, we are experimenting again this year with allowing speakers to present in a language other than English IF the presentation is pre-recorded and includes English subtitles and slide content.
 Please email okinawa2024@spnhc.org if you would like to try this.
-- **Poster presenters**, please see separate instructions.
+- **Poster presenters**, please see [separate instructions](/conferences/2024/submissions/posters/).

 ### Slide format

 - All presentations should be saved as PowerPoint (pptx), OpenDocument Presentation (ODP) or PDF files.
-If you use Google Slides, please download them as one of these formats.
+If you use Google Slides, please download them as one of these formats before uploading to the conference folder.
 - An optional template, designed for SPNHC-TDWG 2024 by Daphne Hoh, is available for your use.
 [Download a copy of the file](https://docs.google.com/presentation/d/1zW4feT5K33qymUyU5b37_jRrGykR0UpE/edit?usp=sharing&ouid=112437040868151967020&rtpof=true&sd=true) to personalize it for your presentation.
 - Please format all slides for 16:9 size.
 Try to avoid putting critical content in the top right corner of your slides (where the speaker is often displayed in video).
 - Do not embed videos, use animations or fancy slide transitions that might slow, bloat the file size or otherwise hinder the presentation on Zoom.